-When installing a Windows Update or a standalone package, if you receive an error saying 0x8009001D, NTE_PROVIDER_DLL_FAIL, Provider DLL failed to initialize correctly, then follow these tips to resolve the error.
+When installing a Windows Update using a standalone package, if you receive an error saying 0x8009001D, NTE_PROVIDER_DLL_FAIL, Provider DLL failed to initialize correctly, then follow these tips to resolve the error.
 The error message may further point out that an unexpected error is keeping you from deleting the file.
-Along with this, if its a standalone package issue, then you will see the name of that package as well.
+Along with this, if it’s a standalone package issue, then you will see the name of that package as well.

 Do note that there are many Provider DLL failed errors – here we are talking about Windows Update, Error 0x8009001D, and NTE_PROVIDER_DLL_FAIL mentions.

 - Manually clear contents of SoftwareDistribution & Catroot2 folders

 - Open Windows Settings using Win + I

 - Click on Update and Security and then navigate to Troubleshoot